brightway-lca/bw_timex/docs/content/theory.rst

 Static or dynamic impact assessment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-``timex_lca`` allows to use conventional static impact assessment methods, which are executed using ``timexLCA.lcia()``.
+``timex_lca`` allows to use conventional static impact assessment methods, which are executed using ``TimexLCA.lcia()``.

-To take advantage of the detailed temporal information at the inventory level, dynamic LCIA for climate change is provided for the metrics 'radiative forcing' and 'global warming potential (GWP)' for all greenhouse gases in the IPCC AR6 report.
+To take advantage of the detailed temporal information at the inventory level, dynamic LCIA can be applied, uisng ``TimexLCA.dynamic_lcia()``.
+Users can define / import their own dynamic LCIA functions.
+Out of the box, we provide dynamic LCIA functions for the climate change metrics 'radiative forcing' and 'global warming potential (GWP)' for all greenhouse gases in the IPCC AR6 report.

-The time horizon, over which both metrics are evaluated, defaults to 100 years, but can be set flexibly in years.
+The time horizon ``time_horizon``, over which both metrics are evaluated, defaults to 100 years, but can be set flexibly in years.
 Additionally, both metrics can be applied with a fixed or flexible time horizon.
 Fixed time horizon means that the all emissions are evaluated starting from the timing of the functional unit until the end of the time horizon, meaning that later emissions are counted for shorter,
 and flexible time horizon means that each emission is evaluated starting from its own timing until the end of the time horizon.
 The former is the approach of `Levasseur et al. 2010 <https://pubs.acs.org/doi/10.1021/es9030003>`_.
 This behaviour is set with the boolean ``fixed_time_horizon``.

-Users can also add custom dynamic characterization functions for time-dependent impacts of (a set of) biosphere flows on other impact categories.

 .. note::
     *Work in progress*. ``timex_lca`` *is under active development and the theory section might not reflect the latest code development.
 When in doubt, the source code is the most reliable source of information.*